-In OS X, software destinations, such as recording applications, aren't ever visible in the Dante Via UI.
+In macOS, software destinations, such as recording applications, aren't ever visible in the Dante Via UI.

-To send sources to software applications in OS X, you must send them to the Stereo Application Input, or the 16 Channel Application Input, and then configure the application to use 'Dante Via Stereo' or 'Dante Via 16 Channel' as the recording / input interface.
+To send sources to software applications in macOS, you must send them to the Stereo Application Input, or the 16 Channel Application Input, and then configure the application to use 'Dante Via Stereo' or 'Dante Via 16 Channel' as the recording / input interface.